The Full Revolutionary Story Epic Small Group Boston Walking Tour

 Old State House

-The oldest public building in the country and the nerve center of Massachusetts politics.
-The great political debate between British authority and American rights was here
+The oldest surviving public building in America and the nerve center of colonial Massachusetts politics.
+This is where the debate between British authority and American rights played out in real time — in speeches, in arguments, and eventually in the street directly outside its doors.

 10 minutes Admission ticket free